Sean-Boyes/Epifetch/README.md

 This requires a AniDB account, sign up [here](https://anidb.net/perl-bin/animedb.pl?show=signup)
 - Tracks all shows you are watching with a sqlite database
 - Fetches all new episodes from AniDB
-- Fetches useful metadate for every series and episode fetch
+- Fetches useful metadata for every series and episode fetch
 - Anime series lookup using sql lookups
 - UDP server surge protection and error code handling